chengwenxi/iris-community/test.md

 **Our vision of distributed business infrastructure needs to have the Interoperability of many heterogeneous chains including public/consortium/ permission/private chains.**

-Inter-chain technology is a very nature answer to this requirement, however till today, the proposed Inter-chain technologies are mainly designed to provide interoperability among existing blockchains and focusing on the token value transfer.
-How to cross-chain consuming the resource provided in different chains is still unanswered.
+Inter-chain technology is a very nature answer to the requirement.
+However, till today, the existing Inter-chain technologies are mainly designed to provide interoperability among existing blockchains and focus on token value transfer.
+The question of how to consume the resource provided in different chains still remains unanswered.

-Comparing the proposed inter-chain technologies like Cosmos \[3\] and Polkadot \[4\], we find that Cosmos provides more mature base for interoperability and scalability.
-Especially we found the design of "many hubs and many zones" and "each zones are independent blockchains having independent governance models" from Cosmos provides a very suitable architecture for modeling the real world complexity in a SOC way.
-To best reuse the existing work, we present the IRIS Network, a decentralized inter-chain network composing hub and zones with implementing a layer of service infrastructure based on Cosmos/Tendermint\[5\], with enhancement of token usage.
+Comparing the proposed inter-chain technologies like Cosmos \[3\] and Polkadot \[4\], we find out that Cosmos provides more mature base for interoperability and scalability.
+Especially, we found the design of "`many hubs and many zones`" and "`each zones are independent blockchains having independent governance models`" from Cosmos provides a very suitable architecture for modeling the real world complexity in a SOC way.
+To best reuse the existing framework, we present the IRIS Network, a decentralized inter-chain network composing hub and zones with implementing a layer of service infrastructure based on Cosmos/Tendermint\[5\], with enhanced usage of token .

 Since our work is built on top of Cosmos/Tendermint, we will overview Cosmos/Tendermint to set the stage, summarize the features we inherit